crowoverseer/test-task/README.md

 The TASK:
   The user should be able to create a gateway.
 By clicking on it it should be able to create a device.
   There should me max 10 devices for a gateway.
+  Multi-user experience is not nessessary.
+  Validation should be implemented.
+  Responsive design is not needed.
+  Backend should be work and persistant without any additional server installation.

 You can test how it works here: http://188.127.251.190:3002